Underrated Marvel Comics: See Timely Results

 • Marvel Shadows & Light features two stories where Wolverine and Blade get to show their stuff.
 Against Dracula even.
 The others not so much.

-• Death’s Head from Marvel UK is a cult favorite character who never seems to find a way back into modern stories.
+• Death’s Head from Marvel UK is a cult favorite character.
+He never seems to find a way back into modern stories though.
 Or at least not without quality.

 • Deathlok The Demolisher is a character not many will recognize courtesy of Agents of SHIELD.
 The Terminator-like Luther Manning struggles for his humanity in the background.
-The initial action fest later goes back in time to meet Captain America; this brings resolution about the identity crisis while giving Deathlok a proper place in Marvel.
+The story starts as an action fest.
+It later goes back in time to meet Captain America.
+This brings resolution to the identity crisis and gives Deathlok a proper place in Marvel.

 • Infinity Wars: Sleepwalker is the chance Marvel takes with a dormant character.
 This tie-in shows off the storytelling potential Marvel sits on with his powers.